runchise/batch.dart/README.md

 ```

 > Note:
-> The setup of the logger is done when executing the method `run` in `BatchApplication`.
+> The setup of the logger is done when executing the `runWorkflow`.
 > If you want to use the logging feature outside the life cycle of this library,
-> be sure to do so after executing the `run` method of the `BatchApplication`.
+> be sure to do so after executing the `runWorkflow`.

 #### 1.3.5.2.
 On Parallel Process